python-visualization/folium/.github/CONTRIBUTING.md

 - a new module in `folium/plugins` with the plugin class, with docstring
 - importing that class in `folium/plugins/__init__.py`
 - a test in `tests/plugins/test_[new plugin module].py`
-- an entry in the plugins gallery notebook `examples/Plugins.ipynb`
+- listing the plugin in `docs/user_guide/plugins.rst`
-- optionally, a separate example notebook to show more usage examples
+- a documentation module with examples in `docs/user_guide/plugins`

 Before doing all this work it's a good idea to open a PR with just the plugin to discuss whether it's something to include in folium.